VILA$^2$: VILA Augmented VILA: Methodology

 \subsection{Self-augmenting via General Knowledge Enhancement}

-Existing VLM training largely relies on data from the internet, where the texts are usually brief and short, see Table.~\ref{tab:recaption_stat} where the average number of words is less than 20 for MMC4~\cite{zhu2023multimodal} and COYO~\cite{kakaobrain2022coyo-700m}.
-In addition to briefness, human annotations can also fall short in explaining to LLMs the versatile semantics an image presents.
-As another example, Figure.~\ref{fig:boostraping_viz} indicates that an original COYO caption only describes the person riding on the street while lacking a description of clothing and surroundings.
-Previous studies have either assigned humans to write dense captions or relied on commercial propriety APIs for image descriptions.
-The first option can be labor-intensive and costly, while the second may inherit model biases, upper bound the model performance, and also potentially introduce copyright issues.
-Such detailed information, however, can be highly beneficial for VLM training, as we show later.
+Existing VLM training largely relies on data from the Internet, where the texts are usually brief and short, see Table~\ref{tab:recaption_stat} where the average number of words is less than 20 for MMC4~\citep{zhu2023multimodal} and COYO~\citep{kakaobrain2022coyo-700m}.
+In addition to brevity, human annotations can also fall short in explaining to LLMs the versatile semantics an image presents.
+As another example, Figure.~\ref{fig:boostraping_viz} indicates that an original COYO caption that only describes a person riding on the street, omitting details about clothing and surroundings.
+Previous studies have either assigned humans to write dense captions or by using commercial propriety APIs for detailed descriptions.
+The first option can be labor-intensive and costly, while the second risks model biases, limiting model performance, and potentially raising copyright concerns.

-Rather than distilling proprietary models or relying on manual laboring, we aim to use \textit{VILA to generate better captions for VILA's pre-training}, exploiting the power of the already-intelligent VILA within intermediate training stages to conduct laborious relabelling effort.

-Beginning with the original dataset, we first train the initial version of VILA, referred to as \vila{0} in subsequent experiments.
-Next, we use \vila{0} to re-caption VILA's pre-training datasets.
+Rather than distilling proprietary models or relying on manual laboring, we aim to use \textit{VILA to generate better captions for VILA's pretraining}.
+This approach exploits the power of the already-intelligent VILA within intermediate training stages to conduct laborious relabelling efforts.
+We begin with the original dataset to train the initial version of VILA, referred to as \vila{0} in subsequent experiments.
+Next, we use \vila{0} to re-caption VILA's pretraining datasets.
 With appropriate prompt choice and conversation template, ~\vila{0} is able to generate \textit{long} and \textit{detailed} captions.
-Then the augmented datasets, consisting of real images from the internet and synthetic texts from ~\vila{0}, are then re-used to train the next round of VILA, named \vila{1}.
-This self-augmenting process can be repeated several rounds before convergence, as shown in Figure~\ref{fig:overview} (a).
+Then the augmented datasets, consisting of real images from the internet and synthetic texts from ~\vila{0}, are used to train the next round of VILA, named \vila{1}.
+This self-augmenting process can be repeated several rounds before convergence, leading to detailed descriptions (higher $\text{VQA}^{\text{v2}}$ score in Table~\ref{tab:recaption_stat}) and improved text quality (LLM Judge in Figure.~\ref{fig:winrate}).